Real-Time Update: LyondellBasell Industries N.V. (LYB) Stock Navigates the Market with Up-to-Date Data

 LYB) stock’s latest price update

 LyondellBasell Industries N.V.
-(NYSE: LYB) has experienced a decline in its stock price by -1.96 compared to its previous closing price of 86.72.
-However, the company has seen a fall of -6.29% in its stock price over the last five trading days.
+(NYSE: LYB) has experienced a decline in its stock price by -0.67 compared to its previous closing price of 89.72.
+However, the company has seen a gain of 2.76% in its stock price over the last five trading days.
+Barron’s reported on 02/17/23 that Dow and 5 Other Stocks to Play the Future of Plastic

-Volatility was left at 2.00%, however, over the last 30 days, the volatility rate increased by 1.85%, as shares sank -7.36% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -2.26% lower at present.
+Volatility was left at 1.94%, however, over the last 30 days, the volatility rate increased by 2.15%, as shares sank -2.72% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +3.10% upper at present.

-During the last 5 trading sessions, LYB fell by -6.13%, which changed the moving average for the period of 200-days by -7.75% in comparison to the 20-day moving average, which settled at $89.55.
-In addition, LyondellBasell Industries N.V. saw 2.40% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, LYB rose by +2.92%, which changed the moving average for the period of 200-days by -2.10% in comparison to the 20-day moving average, which settled at $89.15.
+In addition, LyondellBasell Industries N.V. saw 7.33% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading